What is Food and Beverage Service

 1. English Service

-It is also known as a Silver service.
+It is also known as the Silver service.
 In the English service method, dishes are presented and transferred to the guest’s plate using a service spoon and fork from the left-hand side of the guest while beverages are served from the right-hand side.

 It is regarded as a formal service.
 The waiter brings plates and dishes to the sideboard, places the plate before each guest from his/her right-hand side, moving clockwise.